openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/request/request.txt}}

-The following is a non-normative example of the contents of a `presentation_definition` parameter that contain the requirements regarding the Credential to be presented:
+The following is a non-normative example of the contents of a `presentation_definition` parameter that contains the requirements regarding the Credential to be presented:

 <{{examples/request/pd_ldp_vc.json}}

-This `presentation_definition` parameter contains a single `input_descriptor` element, which sets the desired format to LDP VC and defines a constraint over the `type` parameter to select Verifiable Credentials of type `IDredential`.
+This `presentation_definition` parameter contains a single `input_descriptor` element, which sets the desired format to LDP VC and defines a constraint over the `type` parameter to select Verifiable Credentials of type `IDCredential`.

 #### Presentation Response